anchetaWern/yellowpill/README.md

 - The options for fields cannot be converted to its shorthand values if connecting to a database the second time
 - Event for renaming tables is executing for tables that has not been created yet
 - Error shows up when creating new tables but the table is actually created
+- Cannot create field with timestamp data type and current timestamp as default
+- Float doesn't work
+- Cannot reorder newly created fields
+- Cannot update field name that are primary keys
+- Cannot remove excess field when creating new table
+- Cannot change the ordering of fields when the primary key is involved

 ##Configuration